brunoalvarez89/brunoalvarez89.github.io-blog/_posts/2021-01-19-plotting_decision_boundaries.md

 The main idea is to use our classifier (in this case, a trained K-means clustering algorithm) to predict a **grid** from the input space.
 Since our input data lies on 2 dimensions, our grid is going to be 2-dimensional ($$R^2$$).

 Let's start with importing stuff and then defining the minimum and maximum $$(x,y)$$ pairs of our grid (these will correspond to the lower-left and upper-right vertices of the grid/rectangle).
-To do this, we will just extract the minimum and maximum $$x$$ and $$y$$ values from our input data.
+To do this, we will just extract the minimum and maximum $$x$$ and $$y$$ values from our input data

 ```python
 import numpy as np